joserequenaidv/my-eoi/README.md

 Every course has a branch for itself.
 The content of these branches will be up to date and merged with the master branch, but not necessarily erased.

 ### List of branches:
-    - master: It is in charge of the updates in the main directory related to the content of the README file, the images and the guidelines of how to dive through this repository.
+    · master: It is in charge of the updates in the main directory related to the content of the README file, the images and the guidelines of how to dive through this repository.

 ## Icons
-The icons I use in all my documents and commits are in the complete list of GitHub emoji markup :relaxed:.
+The icons I use in all my documents and commits are in [the complete list of GitHub emoji markup](https://gist.github.com/rxaviers/7360908).

 ### List:

 - Directories: